-Vekak: large bulbs with vivid coloration, very rich flavor and consistent yields make Vekak an exceptional garlic.
-From the small agrarian town of Poběžovice, Czech Republic, near the border with Bavaria and the Bohemian Forest.
+Vekan: large bulbs with vivid coloration, very rich flavor and consistent yields make Vekan an exceptional garlic.
+From the small town of Poběžovice, Czech Republic, near the border with Bavaria and the Bohemian Forest.
 Dr. Boris Andrst, a retired ophthalmologist from NY acquired this and a number of other varieties from a farmer in Bohemia.
-Many of these varieties made it into commercial circulation in the U.S., though often with slightly misspelled names (Vekak is actually “Vekan”).
-Poběžovice once had a thriving Jewish community and a famous local mikveh (ritual bath) was a place of pilgrimage.
+Many of these varieties made it into commercial circulation in the U.S., though often with slightly misspelled names.
+Poběžovice, now a bucolic agrarian town, once had a thriving Jewish community and a famous local mikveh (ritual bath) was a place of pilgrimage.
 The Jews perished in the Holocaust and their synagogue was destroyed.
-Bulk available.